Ontario and Canada Legal Rights Explained

 The law of service applying to ODSP both at the administrative and appeal level is a mess of uncoordinated and disparate provisions, varying largely by the type of the document delivered.
 This section deals with service of Notices of (Director) Decisions" and other general documents.
 For service rules governing "Notices of Decision" in the appeals process see Ch.12: "Appeals and Other Remedies".

-Directors, administrators, ministries, Tribunals and such have a bad habit of assuming that their records reflect the final word on the occurrence of administrative events (despite ample experience to the contrary).
-If the date of a Decision becomes key to an issue, DO NOT assume that the date written on the Notice is the date at which it is "made" for purposes of commencing the running of appeal timelines - OR even that that is the date upon which the decision is placed in the mail (keep the envelopes and check the postmarked date).
+Administrators, Ministries, Tribunals and such have a bad habit of assuming that their records reflect the final word on the occurrence of administrative and logistical events (despite ample experience to the contrary).
+If the date of a Decision becomes key to an issue, do not assume that the date written on it is the date when the decision was placed in the mail.
 In Re Carson and Director (FBA) (1977), 13 OR (2d) 229 (Ont Div Ct) the court held - quite reasonably - that a Board Decision was not "made" until it was both mailed - and the mail delay period had run, despite the fact that the Decision was written and dated two months before.
 The issue in Carson was key to determining whether a filing timeline had been met (it had).

 .
 Service of Notice of Decision

-Notices of Decision are required to be delivered either personally or by mail to the last known address of the party [Reg s.56].
+Notices of Decision are required to be delivered either personally or by mail to the last known address of the party.
+As of 14 December 2012, electronic delivery may also be used [Reg s.56(1)].

 Personal service can be viewed as being effective immediately upon delivery.
 If notice is given by ordinary mail, it shall be deemed to be received on the third day following the date of mailing [Act s.50].